altera-opensource/arm-trusted-firmware/README.md

 1. Upgrade Intel SoC FPGA TF-A to version socfpga_v2.5.1
 	- Based on TF-A version 2.5 official release

+2. Add new SiP SVC SMC V2 protocol
+	- Extend seperated SMC function ID for non-mailbox and mailbox commands, ranged from 0x400 to 0x4FF, the support will be started using by Zephyr

 ----

 ## 5. Known Issues and Limitation